Seven Stories Press

 • In “The Unscrupulous Spirit of the Provinces,” a couple of unspecified gender get stoned and go to church; and in “False Premises,” a man romanticizes his younger years working for a Soviet fishing fleet only to reconstruct his nostalgia in the face of Putin’s Russia.

 The Ukraine conveys to readers a place that Chapeye and his countrymen are currently fighting for with their lives.
-The book will feature a preface by the author, which he is writing on his phone from the front lines.
+The book features a preface by the author, which he composed on his phone from the front lines.

 Buying options